-This core facility incorporates the expertise and infrastructure needed for imaging within cellular and molecular biological research, with an emphasis on histological techniques.
-In addition to instruments for optical and electron microscopy, the facility also houses equipment for cryomicroscopy, ultramicroscopy and electrophysiology.
+This core facility houses the expertise and infrastructure for imaging within cell and molecular biological research, with a focus on histological techniques.
+In addition to instruments for optical and electron microscopy the facility has equipment for cryo- and ultramicrotomy, and electrophysiology.

-Biobank Antwerpen harbours a wide variety of collections of human biological samples, both from the University of Antwerp and the Antwerp University Hospital.
-The biobank works according to standard operating procedures (SOPs) for collection, processing and storage of high-quality frozen and fixated tissue and body fluid samples.
-The Biobank offers storage capacity to -180°C and an automated cryogenic biobank storage system.
-Clinical and non-clinical sample characteristics are managed by a customised sample management system, which assigns a unique identity number to each sample.
-Biological samples can be requested within the framework of scientific research.
+Biobank Antwerp manages a large collection of human body material coming from the University of Antwerp and the UZA.
+Biobank works according to standard procedures (SOPs) for the collection, processing and storage of high-quality frozen and fixed tissue and samples of body fluids.
+The bank has storage space for temperatures down to -180°C and an automatic cryogenic biobank storage system.
+Biological samples can be requested in the context of scientific research.

 Centre for Proteomics (CfP)

-This core facility focuses on the multidisciplinary field of proteomics and consists of a consortium of research units with complementary expertise.
-The facility has an extensive set of state of the art instruments for liquid chromatography and mass spectrometry.
-The services available range from structure elucidation (including PTMs) to quantitative proteomics (label-based or label free), from small molecules to larger polymers and proteins, and from simple to complex compounds.
+CfP focuses on the multidisciplinary field of proteomics and is made up of a consortium of research groups with complementary expertise.
+The facility has an extensive state of the art instrumentation for liquid chromatography and mass spectrometry.
+The range of services ranges from structure elucidation (including PTMs) to quantitative proteomics (with or without labels), from small molecules to larger polymers and proteins, from simple to complex mixtures.

 Neuromics Support Facility (NSF)

 This facility provides services and training in the fields of genetics, genomics, transcriptomics, bioinformatics, histology and cellular imaging.
-Its responsibilities include evaluation of the novel scientific and commercial tools and technologies, consultations, user training and experiment design support in all areas of our proficiency.
+NSF's responsibilities include evaluation of new scientific and commercial tools and technologies, consultations, user training, and experiment design support.